tiiuae/ci-public/pullrequests/PRBuilder.md

 RUNDELAY=30 ---> minutes to wait before next execution of this script (in service mode)

 <br>
-Set admin password manually in order not to accidentically commiting it to public repo
+Set hydra automation password manually in order not to accidentically commiting it to public repo
 <br>
 export HYDRACTL_PASSWORD ="YOURSECRETPASSWORD"

 ## Commandline